 The biggest time-saver deal, in my opinion, is pre-finishing your material before it’s put up.

-Whether you paint or stain the wooden wainscoting, this step should be completed beforehand to make things easier.
+When finishing wooden wainscoting, this means whether you plan to paint or stain it, this step should be completed beforehand to make things easier.

 This guide will show you how to do basic wainscoting yourself and explain how to paint it before getting them installed on your walls.

 Step 1: Measure and prepare the room